 A study of formal logic and set theory (including truth tables, propositional and predicate calculus, equivalence relations, and cardinality of sets) and of the nature and methods of abstract mathematical proof.
-Prerequisite: MATH 2320 or 2330.
+Prerequisite: A grade of "C" or higher in MATH 2320 or 2430.